 Felipe Urdaneta

-Currently a Clinical Associate Professor of Anesthesiology at the University of Florida, he has been a member of UF anesthesia since 1994; did his residency then fellowship in Cardiothoracic anesthesia, and then has been a staff member ever since.
-Currently also he is the Director of the Master of Education Fellowship from the C.O.M.
-Interests include: 1-Airway related topics 2-Education about Airway management 3- Resident training in Airway management 4-Non-Anesthesia providers airway training and education.-
+Associate Professor of Anesthesiology at the University of Florida; I did my residency then fellowship in Cardiothoracic anesthesia, completed a Masters In Education at UF in 2012 and have been a UF/VA staff anesthesiologist since 2000.
+I was also the Director of the Master of Education Fellowship from the C.O.M. until the course was terminated.
+I am responsible for the Difficult Airway Rotation at the UF and Airway Management Services at the NFSGVHS.
+My interests include: 1-Airway related topics 2-Education about Airway management 3- Resident training in Airway management 4-Non-Anesthesia providers airway training and education 5-Education in general and specifically technology in education.Search

 Leave a Reply - Comments are open to all Gatorlink users